FunkyE9th/Test/docs/mesh.md

-   - After provisioning all 3 nodes, navigate to the home screen of nRF Mesh and select "Groups" and then click "Building 1".
+   - After provisioning all 3 nodes, navigate to the home screen of nRF Mesh app and select "Groups" and then click "Building 1".
 NOTE: nRF Mesh app must be connected to one of the nodes.

      ![Bldg1Group](../images/mesh/Bldg1Group.png)

-   - Toggle LEDs on/off by clicking "ON" or "OFF"
+   - Toggle LEDs on/off by clicking "ON" or "OFF".
+You should see LED1 on all nodes go on/off.

      ![OnOffBldg1](../images/mesh/OnOffBldg1.png)